ayotech-py/alx-frontend/README.md

 <br>
 The platform will consist of quizzes on various subjects.
 The teacher can choose a subject where he/she wants the quiz questions to come from.
 <br>
-Here is the link to view the Webapp live - (quiz.ayotech-py.tech)
+Here is the link to view the Webapp live - https://quiz.ayotech-py.tech

 ## The Context